Jonas Hiller

 Jonas Hiller (born 12 February 1982) is a Swiss former professional ice hockey goaltender.
-Hiller played in the National Hockey League (NHL) for the Calgary Flames and the Anaheim Ducks, the latter with which he began his NHL career with in 2007 after going undrafted in any NHL Entry Draft.
-Hiller also played in the National League (NL) with HC Davos and EHC Biel.
+Hiller played in the National Hockey League (NHL) for the Anaheim Ducks and the Calgary Flames.
+He began his NHL career with the Ducks in 2007 after going undrafted in any NHL Entry Draft.
+Hiller also played in the National League (NL) for HC Davos and EHC Biel.

 Playing career

 As a youth, Hiller played in the 1996 Quebec International Pee-Wee Hockey Tournament with a team from Zürich.

 While playing for HC Davos, Hiller won Switzerland's championship in 2002, 2005 and 2007, as well as the Spengler Cup in 2004 and 2006.
 In 2006–07, Hiller set a career-high win record with 28–16–0 in 44 games.
 Following the conclusion of the season, he was signed as an undrafted free agent by the NHL's Anaheim Ducks in May 2007.

 Hiller made his debut for the Ducks on 30 September 2007, defeating the Los Angeles Kings 4–1 in London, England.
 He allowed 1 goal on 23 shots for the win.

 Ducks general manager Brian Burke quickly felt Hiller was ready to become full-time backup to Jean-Sébastien Giguère, and as a result, placed backup Ilya Bryzgalov on waivers, where he was claimed by the Phoenix Coyotes.
 Hiller went on to record a 2.06 goals against average (GAA) and .926 save percentage in 23 games in his first NHL season, 2007–08.

 Hiller recorded his first career NHL shutout in the 2008–09 season, defeating the Los Angeles Kings, 2–0.
 Following his strong regular season play, the Ducks named Hiller their starting goaltender for the 2009 Stanley Cup playoffs over incumbent starter Giguère.
 Hiller started his first career playoff game on 16 April 2009, recording a shutout over the San Jose Sharks in a 35-save performance.
 He and the Ducks ousted the Presidents' Trophy-winning Sharks in six games, marking only the fourth time in NHL history that the Presidents' Trophy-winning team had been eliminated in the playoffs' first round.
 The Ducks next matchup was the second-seeded Detroit Red Wings, a series which Detroit won in seven games.
 Nonetheless, many felt that it was only due to Hiller's goaltending that the Ducks were able to take the defending Stanley Cup champions to seven games.

-Midway through the next season, on 30 January 2010, Hiller signed a four-year contract extension with the Ducks going through to the 2013–14 season.
-The next day, the Ducks traded Giguère to the Toronto Maple Leafs, cementing Hiller's status as the Ducks' starting goaltender.